swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 The output shows `673989` allocations in the `feature branch` version and `319347` in `main`, indicating a regression.

-4. Run the following command to analyze the output as a diff from these runs using `heaptrack_print` and pipe it through `swift demangle` for readability:
+Step 4: Run the following command to analyze the output as a diff from these runs using `heaptrack_print` and pipe it through `swift demangle` for readability:
 ```
 heaptrack_print -T -d heaptrack.test_1000_autoReadGetAndSet.84341.gz heaptrack.test_1000_autoReadGetAndSet.84372.gz | swift demangle
 ```